Church of God in Christ: Missions Department

 Today COGIC has more than 12,000 churches, and several schools, missions, and medical clinics in more than eighty nations, including every inhabited continent.
 The church is thought to have nearly two million members in 7,000 churches on the continent of Africa.
 The church has more than 3,000 churches in Asia, and 2,000 churches in the Caribbean and South America.
 The fastest growing areas include Nigeria, South Africa, Brazil, and India.
 Nigeria alone has 19 bishops and more than 2000 churches.
 The international membership of COGIC is estimated be between one and three million adherents.
 In 2015, after more than 40 years of faithful service, Bishop Carlis L. Moody was emeritized as Bishop of Missions.
-The current president of the Missions Department is Bishop Vincent Mathews Jr. of South Africa.
+The current president of the Missions Department is Bishop Dr. Terence P. Rhone of Pomona, California and Prelate for Brazil First Jurisdiction.
+The current Elect Lady is Supervisor Lee E. Van Zandt of Vienna, Maryland.